mafern/tcane_track/README.md

     * saved model directories (one for each basin, lead time, and testing year) will be in the `saved_models` directory in a sub-directory with the experiment name
     * similarly, each saved prediction csv will be in the `saved_predictions` directory in a sub-directory with the experiment name

+## Compatibility Notes
+For Linux users, the code requires libstdc++.so.6 version >= 3.4.29.
+1. To find the version installed on your system, run `strings /usr/lib64/libstdc++.so.6 | grep ^GLIBCXX_3.4.2`
+2. To find the version installed in your Anaconda or Miniconda, run `strings /home/your-username/path-to-conda/anaconda3/lib/libstdc++.so.6 | grep ^GLIBCXX_3.4.2`
+3. To use the latest version of GLIBCXX, add LD_LIBRARY path to your .bashrc.
+That can be done with the command: `echo 'export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/user/miniconda3/lib'>>~/.bashrc`

 ## Python Environment
 The following python environment was used to implement this code.
 If you are running on a Linux machine, please also follow the `Compatibility Notes` provided in the following section to ensure you are using the latest version of `GLIBCXX`.